Composer / Songwriter / Singer

 Brooke has had formal classical training in Piano, Harpsichord, and Composition.
 She completed a Bachelor of Music (Hons) in Composition at the Sydney Conservatorium of Music, and a Master of Music in Advanced Musical Studies majoring in Historical Musicology at Royal Holloway, University of London.

-Brooke sang in the Choir of St James’ King Street Sydney for almost 25 years, which gave her the opportunity to write choral music for the liturgy - choral works forming the bulk of her composition portfolio.
-That said, Brooke has always loved popular music, particularly Scandinavian metal music.
-She formed the band, Resonaxis, as way of combining metal and renaissance music with the organ improvisations of David Drury.
+Although classically trained, Brooke has always loved popular music, particularly Scandinavian metal music.
+She formed the band, Resonaxis, as way of combining metal and renaissance music with the organ improvisations of renowned Australian organist, David Drury.
 Resonaxis was perhaps the only band in the world with a classical organist.

 Brooke’s music has led her to be interviewed on a number of ABC Radio National programmes (Andrew Olle, The Rhythm Divine, In the Spirit of Things), and reviews of her music have appeared in European progressive music magazines and ezines.